Meet our School Dog Lola

 How do we know Lola is ready to work in school?

-Lola has undergone a programme of thorough and rigorous training so is extremely well-behaved.
+Lola has undergone a programme of thorough training so is well-behaved.
 Whilst Loa is in school, she will have access to a dog crate and this is where she will spend most of her time initially until she becomes used to our staff and our premises.
 Lola will visit the vet regularly for all her injections as well as regular check-ups.
 If Lola is unwell for any reason, she will stay at home.

 My child is scared of dogs